U.S. Xpress Enterprises (USX) Scheduled to Post Earnings on Thursday

-U.S. Xpress Enterprises (NYSE:USX) will post its quarterly earnings results after the market closes on Thursday, July 22nd.
+U.S. Xpress Enterprises (NYSE:USX) is scheduled to post its quarterly earnings results after the market closes on Thursday, July 22nd.
 Analysts expect U.S. Xpress Enterprises to post earnings of $0.13 per share for the quarter.
-Persons interested in registering for the company’s earnings conference call can do so using this link.
+Individual that wish to register for the company’s earnings conference call can do so using this link.

 U.S. Xpress Enterprises (NYSE:USX) last announced its quarterly earnings results on Thursday, April 22nd.
-The company reported $0.05 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.05.
-U.S. Xpress Enterprises had a net margin of 1.72% and a return on equity of 11.90%.
-The company had revenue of $450.76 million during the quarter, compared to the consensus estimate of $451.68 million.
+The company reported $0.05 EPS for the quarter, hitting the Thomson Reuters’ consensus estimate of $0.05.
+U.S. Xpress Enterprises had a return on equity of 11.90% and a net margin of 1.72%.
+The business had revenue of $450.76 million for the quarter, compared to analyst estimates of $451.68 million.
 On average, analysts expect U.S. Xpress Enterprises to post $1 EPS for the current fiscal year and $1 EPS for the next fiscal year.

 About U.S. Xpress Enterprises